cdifan/cdichips/README.md

-CD-i players use this back-end video synthesizer chip to decode CLUT, DYUV and RGB555 formats, perform region and transparency processing and combine the resulting RGB data of both planes and a cursor plane into digital RGB888 outputs which are then fed to a separate video encoder chip.
+CD-i players use this back-end video synthesizer chip to decode CLUT, DYUV and RGB555 formats, perform region and transparency processing and combine the resulting RGB data of both planes and a cursor plane into analog RGB outputs.

 **Data sheet:** Not available \
 **Additional information**: TBA \
 **CD-i boards:** JNMS, Sony

-#### VSD - Motorola GSC38TG307 Video System(?)
-Decoder(?)
+#### VSD - Motorola GSC38TG307 Video Systhesizer Decoder

-CD-i players use this back-end video decoder chip to decode CLUT, DYUV and RGB555 formats, perform region and transparency processing and combine the resulting RGB data of both planes and a cursor plane into digital RGB888 outputs which are then fed to a separate video encoder chip.
+CD-i players use this back-end video decoder chip to decode CLUT, DYUV and RGB555 formats, perform region and transparency processing and combine the resulting RGB data of both planes and a cursor plane into digital RGB888 outputs which are then fed to a separate video DAC chip.

 **Data sheet:** Not available \
 **Additional information**: TBA \